-In modern Android programming activities are containers, which hold logically independent units of your UI, which in turn are called fragments.
+In Android programming activities are containers, which hold logically independent units of your UI, which in turn are called fragments.
 In the simplest case an activity will hold and display a single full screen fragment, as shown on the handset in the image below.

 One of the (many) benefits to having coded these UI elements as fragments is to ease the transition from phone to tablet app.
 Notice the tablet in the image above.
+Many other frameworks also require the use of fragments, so we require you to do that here.
 The app checks how much screen real estate there is and when there is enough it decides to layout fragment A besides fragment B, rather than swapping between fragments A and B as it would on the phone.